Sex Drive (film): Plot

 Ian Lafferty is an 18-year-old recent high school graduate.
 He searches for a girl online, while making it seem as if he is attractive and strong, although he is in fact sweet and unassuming.
 He soon meets "Ms. Tasty", and agrees to meet her in person.
 She lives in Knoxville, Tennessee, while he lives in Bartlett, Illinois.
 With his best friends, Lance Nesbitt and Felicia Alpine, he goes to Knoxville in a 1969 Pontiac GTO Judge borrowed without permission from Ian's arrogant and macho older brother Rex.

 On the way to Knoxville, they come across a hitchhiker, as the radiator in the Pontiac Judge overheats.
-They attempt urinating in the radiator, which only works briefly as they try to leave the hitchhiker in the dust.
-The hitchhiker, frustrated at Ian's lack of concern for his well-being, leaves, but not before urinating on the car window.
-As Ian and Felicia wander to find help, Lance is waiting with the car as Ezekiel happens to pass by in his horse-drawn buggy.
+They attempt urinating in the radiator in order to cool it, which only works briefly as they try to leave the hitchhiker in the dust.
+The hitchhiker leaves, frustrated at Ian's lack of concern for his well-being, but not before urinating on the car window.
+As Ian and Felicia wander to find help, Lance is waiting with the car when the Amish Ezekiel happens to pass by in his horse-drawn buggy.
 Ezekiel and his Amish buddies repair the car.
 At the same time, they join a Rumspringa party where Fall Out Boy are playing a concert, and at which Lance meets an attractive Amish girl named Mary.
-The three promise to come again on the way back to do some work in return for fixing the car.
+The three promise to return on the way back in order to do some work in return for getting their car fixed.

-The trio arrives at a carnival where Ian finds himself in a bathroom stall with a glory hole and hits it off with a female dancer who brings him to an Abstinence X Seminar, in which Ian is unwillingly forced to pledge.
+The trio arrives at a carnival where Ian finds himself in a bathroom stall with a glory hole, and hits it off with a female dancer who brings him to an Abstinence X Seminar, in which Ian is unwillingly forced to pledge.
 Ian blows off the girl, unaware she planned to pleasure him, which results in her throwing a lollipop in his direction, hitting Felicia in the face, chipping her tooth.
-They then visit the dentist, to fix Felicia's tooth.
-They go to jail due to Ian throwing a tire iron into a state trooper car, due to his increasing frustration after trying to put a possum he hit out of its misery, and they are released after Mary pays the bail.
+They then visit the dentist to fix Felicia's tooth.
+They go to jail due to Ian throwing a tire iron into a police car, due to his increasing frustration after trying to put a possum that he hit out of its misery, and they are released after Mary pays the bail.
 Upon arriving in Knoxville, they find a hotel that sports a wide variety of role playing rooms.
 Rex, who has discovered the Judge missing, arrives angrily and insists that they go back and that Ian cannot visit Ms. Tasty.
 After Ian pretends to be gay, Rex allows him to see Ms. Tasty, hoping this encounter will change Ian's mind.
 Ian finally meets Ms. Tasty.
 However, when he tells her about Felicia, her seduction of Ian becomes a threat as her psychotic boyfriend Bobby Jo puts a gun to Ian's head.
 It becomes apparent that Ian was set up to be carjacked as his clothes and the Judge was stolen, leaving only the donut costume for Ian.